 You also have the option of getting a local Thai SIM card for your phone, as long as it’s unlocked (check with your provider).
 That will allow you to use your phone with a local Thai phone number, as well as give you access to data when WiFi is not available.
 I have more details on this on another post.

 However, smartphones do have limitations as still cameras.
 For example, most smartphones do not have manual controls, or optical zoom, which can limit your creativity.
-You can’t swap lenses (although there are accessory lenses that attach to smartphones now).
+You can’t swap lenses (although there are accessory lenses that attach to smartphones now, and newer phones nor have multiple lenses, a wide-angle, standard, and telephoto).
 And smartphones are not great for action photography.
 So you may consider bringing a dedicated still camera on the trip.
 If you are going to consider bringing a separate camera, consider either a digital SLR or a mirrorless camera with interchangeable lenses.
-They are more expensive than a point-and-shoot, but nowadays, an iPhone has the same capabilities as a point-and-shoot.
+They are more expensive than a point-and-shoot, but nowadays, an iPhone has the same capabilities as a point-and-shoot, so why bother?

 Other Electronic Devices: As I mentioned earlier, the modern smartphone is so versatile, you can leave all your other electronic toys at home.
 You can use it as for music, GPS/mapping, a travel guide, a translator, an audio recorder, a fitness tracker, a first aid guide, video player, alarm clock, and even a surprisingly powerful flashlight.
 I strongly recommend that you streamline your electronics and bring as little as possible, especially when you’re traveling like we’re going to.
 Ask yourself, and be honest, how often you are going to use this device.
 If you’re not using it every day, or doesn’t have multiple uses, keep it at home.

 Charging Everything: Make sure you bring cords and chargers for all your devices.
 Try to consolidate your chargers as much as possible.
 Sometimes, the charging bricks for all your devices end up taking more space than the actual devices.
 Nowadays, most devices can be charged with a USB charger, which means you only need to bring one charging brick and whatever cords you need.
 If you want to charge multiple devices at the same time, something like this is really handy.
-The Apple Lightning, USB-mini, and USB-micro usually cover 95% of modern electronic devices.
-Plus, this particular one also doubles as a portable battery.
-Again, consolidate as much as possible!
+The Apple Lightning, USB-mini, and USB-B and C usually cover 95% of modern electronic devices.
+I plan on bringing one charger brick with USB-C outlets, a couple of USB-C cables, and adapters that turn the USB-C to whatever I need (Apple Lightning, USB-B, and USB-mini).
+Consolidate as much as possible!

 Internet Access: Internet access will be spotty at best.
 Your phones will not have data plans, so you won’t have 24/7 access like you’re used to.
 You will be accessing the internet through WiFi, most likely.
 WiFi is available at the hotels we stay at, and at select other locations.
-However, if you’re used to fast internet, you will be sorely disappointed with the internet speed that you will be getting.
+However, if you’re used to fast internet, you may be sorely disappointed with the internet speed that you will be getting, particularly outside of the major cities.
 You won’t be streaming HD movies while you’re there!
-Furthermore, while we are at the two villages, we will not get any internet access.
+Furthermore, while we are at the more remote villages, we may not get any internet access at all.
 And of course, you won’t have internet access on the flight (although you will have access to a very extensive entertainment system on board).
 So, if you’re used to streaming music services or streaming video, you’ll most likely be out of luck.
 Try to download any music or video that you want access to while you are off the internet.

 If you really want constant internet access, check with your cellular provider to see how much an international plan is.
-I recently switched to T-Mobile from AT&T, mainly for the international plans.
+I use T-Mobile, mainly for the generous international plans.
 The other option is to get a Thai SIM card with a data plan, which tend to be pretty cheap.
 Just make sure that your phone is unlocked, meaning it will accept SIM cards from other cellular providers.
 I have a more detailed post on this here.